warunatrivet/uwazi_test/Translation-workflow.md

 1. Switch the website's language to the language of the translated document you are adding.
 For example, if you are adding a French translation of a document in Uwazi, make sure you have selected _FR_ as the interface language in the top right corner.
 2. Open the document for which you want to add a translated document to.
 3. Go to the attachments tab.
-4. Upload the translated document as an attachment.
+4. Replace the current document with the translated document.

 # Workflow: How to translate the interface
 For information on how to translate the Uwazi interface, see the section of this user guide titled [Translate the interface](https://github.com/huridocs/uwazi/wiki/Translate-the-interface).